programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 4. **Submission guidelines:**
     - **Naming conventions:** When working with data involving names, whether that be names of people or of organizations, you must specify how those names are expected to be written.
 Even Wikipedia, an organization that can be said to be built on the idea of using crowdsourcing to collect reference information, has [clearly stated guidelines](https://en.wikipedia.org/wiki/Wikipedia:Naming_conventions_(people)) for how names are meant to appear on their website and what to do when names do not fit the usual format.
 Naming conventions become particularly muddy when dealing with prefixes, suffixes, and titles.
 Regardless of how you choose to outline your naming guidelines, you should be clear on what you expect from those entering the information.
     - **Dates and times:** As referenced later in this lesson, dates and times can be written in a variety of ways depending on who you are or where you are in the world.
 While all conveying the same information to the human eye, dealing with differing date formats can be a headache for data cleaning purposes.
 Enforcing a specific date-time format, such as [ISO 8601](https://www.w3.org/TR/NOTE-datetime-970915), is recommended to standardize data entry.
-    - **Special characters:** It is important to be clear, particularly when requiring data entry, whether special characters will be accepted.
+    - **Special characters:** It is important to be clear, particularly when requiring data entry, whether [special characters](https://cs.stanford.edu/people/miles/iso8859.html#ISO-SPECIAL) will be accepted.
 Special characters encode differently and can potentially cause difficulties when attempting to clean data.
+Examples of special characters include ä (a lowercase a with an umlaut), fractions, or even currency symbols.
 If not accepted, there are ways to restrict this during the entry phase, using regular expressions or other tools to force the validation of the entered phrases.
     - **Other guidelines:** Guidelines for submission can become increasingly specific.
 From how to format numbers to only allowing the use of specific punctuation, you can request volunteers adhere to many different criteria.
 Using metadata standards, such as [Dublin Core](https://dublincore.org/) or [TEI](https://tei-c.org/) also can be used as a way to enforce consistency.
 However, no matter how strict your guidelines or your submission protocols, variability inevitably will be present in your collected data.
 That being said, there are ways to identify and normalize those instances.

 ### The New York Public Library (NYPL) Historical Menu Dataset